PlayeRom/flightgear-addon-which-runway/nasal/Utils/VersionCheck/README.md

 The `XmlVersionChecker` class implements XML file downloading as a `<PropertyList>`, a solution that only works with FlightGear.
 For this purpose, the `xmlhttprequest` fgcommand is used, and then it passes the `props.Node` object to its child's callback function, allowing navigation through the parsed XML.

 The `MetaDataVersionChecker` class inherits from `XmlVersionChecker` because it downloads the `/addon-metadata.xml` file from the add-on repository.
 This class's task is to determine the URL pointing to the file to download and to handle a callback function called by `XmlVersionChecker`, which will receive a `props.Node` object with the parsed XML.
-The callback function retrieves the new version of the add-on as a string and passes it to the `me.checkVersion()` method.
+The callback function's task is to extract the new version of the add-on as a string and pass it to the `me.checkVersion()` method of the parent class.

 The `GitTagVersionChecker` class inherit from `JsonVersionChecker` because it communicate with the appropriate service via API.
 The purpose of this class is to establish a URL pointing to the file to download and to handle a callback function called by `JsonVersionChecker`, which receives a string as content in JSON format.
-The callback function retrieves the new version of the add-on as a string and passes it to the `me.checkVersion()` method.
+The callback function's task is to extract the new version of the add-on as a string and pass it to the `me.checkVersion()` method of the parent class.

 If you need your own implementation for downloading a file, simply add a new class such as `MetaDataVersionChecker` or `GitTagVersionChecker`, where you specify the URL to the resource and implement a callback function that receives the downloaded resource and finally calls `me.checkVersion()`.